15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Group business pricing

-Why They Stand Out: Duetto’s open pricing philosophy moves beyond traditional revenue management constraints, allowing hotels to price rooms based on real-time demand signals rather than restrictive rate fences.
+Why they stand out: Duetto's open pricing approach moves beyond traditional revenue management constraints, allowing hotels to price rooms based on real-time demand signals rather than restrictive rate fences.
 Their platform helps hotels increase revenue through real-time pricing optimization and advanced analytics.

-Creating memorable guest experiences requires technology that facilitates seamless communication, personalization, and service delivery.
+Creating memorable guest experiences requires technology that supports reliable communication, personalization, and service delivery.

-These hospitality tech companies focus on enhancing every touchpoint of the customer journey, ensuring the customer experience is optimized from booking to checkout.
+These hospitality tech companies focus on improving every touchpoint of the customer process, making sure the customer experience is optimized from booking to checkout.

-Their solutions help hotels impress guests by delivering personalized and memorable experiences that drive satisfaction and loyalty.
+Their solutions help hotels deliver personalized and memorable experiences that drive satisfaction and loyalty.

 CompanyBest ForPrimary StrengthKey FeaturesIntegration Requirements

-Amadeus HospitalityLarge chains, global propertiesDistribution reach, GDS connectivityEnterprise CRS, loyalty programsRequires robust technical infrastructure
+Amadeus HospitalityLarge chains, global propertiesDistribution reach, GDS connectivityEnterprise CRS, loyalty programsRequires solid technical infrastructure

 RevinateIndependent to mid-size propertiesGuest data management, marketingEmail automation, reputation managementIntegrates with most PMS platforms